Our products

 7. Bread is mandatory

-What shrimp to use: a guide to varieties
+What shrimp to use: variety guide

 Variety Flavor Approx. price/kg Ideal for pil pil?

-Huelva Red Shrimp Intense, sweet, iodized €40-€60 Excellent (but almost a crime to fry it)
+Huelva red shrimp Intense, sweet, iodized €40-60 Excellent (but almost a crime to fry them)

-Mediterranean White Shrimp Mild, sweet €20-€35 Very good
+Mediterranean white shrimp Mild, sweet €20-35 Very good

-Vinaròs Prawn Meaty, intense €30-€50 Good (meatier than shrimp)
+Vinaròs prawn Meaty, intense €30-50 Good (more meaty than shrimpy)

-Frozen Shrimp (Atlantic) Decent €12-€18 Good for everyday use
+Frozen shrimp (Atlantic) Decent €12-18 Adequate for everyday

-Frozen Prawn Mild €8-€15 Works, firmer texture
+Frozen prawn Mild €8-15 Works, firmer texture

 Explore available seafood

-Variations of gambas al pil pil
+Variations of shrimp pil pil

 • With cherry tomatoes: halve 6-8 cherry tomatoes and add them to the oil 1 minute before the shrimp.
 The acidity balances the fat.

 • With brandy: flambé with brandy just before serving.
-The alcohol evaporates, leaving a sweet, smoky aroma.
+The alcohol evaporates, leaving a sweet smoky aroma.

-• Wine: Albariño, Verdejo, or a very cold Txakoli.
+• Wine: albariño, verdejo, or a very cold txakoli.
 The acidity cuts through the oil's richness.

 • Bread: mandatory.
 Crusty country bread for dipping in the oil.